joshgerdes/jekyll-uno/_posts/2017-06-28-Comparing_apis_in_go_node_and_dotnet_core.md

 ### dotnet max time

 Dotnet processes perform a process called JIT (Just In Time compilation) which lazy loads code components as they are required, theres a great article about how this works [here](http://www.telerik.com/blogs/understanding-net-just-in-time-compilation).
 This means that on first request the process is loading modules into memory and performing compilation.
 This affects the first request on dotnet processes.
-There are ways of getting around this such as heating the process on deploy or using ngen to produce a native binary that doesn't require JIT.
+There are ways of getting around this such as heating the process on deploy or using NGen to produce a native binary that doesn't require JIT.

 ### Conclusions

 I ran this test on both my Windows box (i7) and my macbook (i5) both gave similar proportional results, however the timer resolution for go on windows is very low (0.5ms) which didn't give as useful figures.
-As expected Go is the fastest followed by dotnet and nodejs.
+As expected Go and rust were the fastest followed by dotnet and nodejs.